wp-plugins/wplb-widget-total/readme.txt

 control.
 * Supported multi maps

 For more info, visit http://wplabels/wplb-widgets-total

 Primary Features of WPLB Widgets Total Pro:
 For more info, visit http://wplabels/wplb-widgets-total-pro

+P.S.Please let me know how it's going.
+We love hearing from you.

 == Installation ==

 1. Upload `wplb-widget-total` folder to your `/wp-content/plugins/` directory.